 Close to the water, beach bar, beach chairs - these beach hotels are among the best on the German Baltic Coast: Hotel Erholung, CERES am Meer or Weissenhaus Grand Village.
 All the hotels on the German Baltic Coast, that are perfectly suited for a beach holiday can be found in this list: Beach Hotels on the German Baltic Coast.

-These hotels on the German Baltic Coast have wellness facilities and offer everything around the topic of relaxation & well-being: WONNEMAR Resort-Hotel and Steigenberger Strandhotel & Spa Zingst as well as Steigenberger Grandhotel & Spa Heringsdorf.
-For more choice, check out this complete list of the best wellness hotels on the German Baltic Coast.
+These hotels on the German Baltic Coast have spa facilities and offer everything around the topic of relaxation & well-being: SEETELHOTEL Strandhotel Atlantic and Bayside as well as Steigenberger Strandhotel & Spa Zingst.
+For more choice, check out this complete list of the best spa hotels on the German Baltic Coast.

-Playground, childcare and a child-friendly atmosphere - a holiday with the family on the German Baltic Coast is an unforgettable experience in these hotels: Steigenberger Grandhotel & Spa Heringsdorf and Hotel Erholung, but also WONNEMAR Resort-Hotel.
+Playground, childcare and a child-friendly atmosphere - a holiday with the family on the German Baltic Coast is an unforgettable experience in these hotels: Steigenberger Grandhotel & Spa Heringsdorf and Hotel Erholung, but also Weissenhaus Grand Village.
 Here you will find the best family hotels on the German Baltic Coast.

 You will find the very best 5-star comfort in these luxury hotels on the German Baltic Coast: Steigenberger Grandhotel & Spa Heringsdorf, but also in CERES am Meer or Weissenhaus Grand Village.
 You will find the most popular luxury hotels on the German Baltic Coast compiled here: All luxury hotels on the German Baltic Coast.

-Among the absolute best design hotels on the German Baltic Coast are SEETELHOTEL Strandhotel Atlantic, Bayside as well as Steigenberger Grandhotel & Spa Heringsdorf.
+Among the absolute best design hotels on the German Baltic Coast are Steigenberger Grandhotel & Spa Heringsdorf, CERES am Meer as well as Weissenhaus Grand Village.
 If you want to have a look at all design hotels on the German Baltic Coast, you can find a complete list here: Top Design Hotels on the German Baltic Coast.